 - DO stay open-minded about solutions.
 HDD tooling experts are there to help

-Choosing the right backreamer before you begin a job saves time, saves stress and saves money.
+Choosing the right backreamer before you begin a job saves time, stress, and money.
 If you have questions about which types of reamers are right for your job, call your local Melfred Borzall distributor to talk options.
 We can’t get enough of this stuff.